ArchieTansaria/loom-app/README.md

 ## 📞 Support

-For support, email support@loveos.app or join our Discord community.
+For support, email support@loom.app or join our Discord community.

 ---

-**LoveOS** - Where meaningful connections begin with psychological compatibility. 💕
+**loom** - Where meaningful connections begin with psychological compatibility. 💕